 Undergraduate students applying to the College of Health Science may earn credit for a maximum of 66 units from prior learning before enrolling at Pepperdine University.
 The maximum number of credits earned applies to credits earned from Advanced Placement (AP), International Baccalaureate (IB), Credit by Examination (CLEP), Prior Learning, and Military Service.
+Policies related to international transfer credit are currently under review.
 The last 28 units worth of requirements must be completed at the College of Health Science.
 All requests must be approved by the Dean of the School of Nursing.
 Fees may apply.